sharetribe/flex-docs/src/docs/ftw-availability/availability-management/index.md

 ### Availability plan

-For daily and nightly listings, the template simplifies availability management by allowing the provider to select their daily availability.
+For daily and nightly listings, the template simplifies availability management by allowing the listing author to select their daily availability.
 Under the hood, availability is automatically set from `00:00` to `00:00` (i.e., midnight to midnight), enabling bookings to span for consecutive days.

 For hourly and fixed booking length listings, the template exposes full control over start and end times when adjusting availability entries.